nharrer/cherrymx-commodore-keycap/README.md

 I printed them using Prusa Slicer on an Artillery Sidewinder X2 with a 0.4mm nozzle.
 I believe a finer nozzle would yield better results.
 The inlay was printed with a 0.08mm layer height, while the key body has a variable layer height (0.08mm at the top part where the logo is and 0.2mm for the rest).

 This key fits perfectly on a Razer Blackwidow keyboard.
 You can customize and create your own key with OpenSCAD.
-Check out the [README](openscad/README.md).
+Check out the [openscad](openscad/) folder.

 <p float="left">
   <img src="images/red_key.jpg" title="Red Key" width="400">